 THE GLEANERS, 9.6. – 26.8.2023

-Fri, 9.6.23, 18:00
+Fri, 9.6.2023, 18:00

 La récup’ est rentrée dans le marché de l’art et quand je dis marché je ne dis pas bon marché (NB: recuperation has entered the art market and when I say market I don't mean cheap market) – Agnès Varda, “The Gleaners and I” (2000)

 Interested in reversing the gesture in an opposed verticality (down and up), French nouvelle-vague filmmaker Agnès Varda developed a particular taste for “gleaning”, the act of picking up remains from the ground.
-In her iconic documentary film “The Gleaners and I”, she travels to rural and urban regions of France to capture the realities of gleaners, finders, collectors, pickers.
-From fields to markets’ scraps and artist studios, Varda poetically examines the practice of gleaning on a social, cultural and political level, funnelling it into a landscape of interpretations.
+In her documentary film “The Gleaners and I”, she travels to rural and urban regions of France to capture the realities of gleaners, finders, collectors, pickers.
+From fields to markets’ leftovers and artist studios, Varda poetically examines the practice of gleaning on a social, cultural and political level, funnelling it into a landscape of interpretations.

 Originally, the word “gleaning” came from agriculture when gleaners – mostly women – gathered leftovers from the field after harvest.
 Today, the practice of gleaning inherently echoes an alternative system of distribution and supply – a secondary economy based on the thrown-away and unwanted, which reveals social disparities but also responds to a form of circularity and the amplification of resource potential, sustainability and reuse.